garaio/remcloud-message-bus-api/masterdata_context.md

 &nbsp;&nbsp;reference | string | unique identifier for the unit; the first segment of the key is the property reference, the second is the building reference eg '1234.01.0001'
 &nbsp;&nbsp;unitCategoryCode | string | code to identify the unit category; the list of unit categories is part of the Graphql API
-&nbsp;&nbsp;unitTypeCode | string | code to identify the unit type; the list of unit types is part of the Graphql API &nbsp;&nbsp;storeyCode | string | code to identify the unit storey; the list of storeys is part of the Graphql API; might be null
+&nbsp;&nbsp;unitTypeCode | string | code to identify the unit type; the list of unit types is part of the Graphql API &nbsp;&nbsp;idxCategory | string | code to identify the unit category according to the IDX standard; the list of unit categories is described in the IDX definition
+&nbsp;&nbsp;idxType | integer | code to identify the unit type according to the IDX standard; the idxType depends on the idxCategory and is described in the IDX definition
+&nbsp;&nbsp;storeyCode | string | code to identify the unit storey; the list of storeys is part of the Graphql API; might be null
 &nbsp;&nbsp;location | string | location of the unit, where appropriate, eg left, middle, right; this is free text and might be null
 &nbsp;&nbsp;numberOfRooms | string | number of rooms as a decimal, eg "3.5"; might be null